 DirectAccess can be configured by using the DirectAccess Setup Wizard, the Remote Access Management console, or the Remote Access Windows PowerShell cmdlets.
 Using any means other than the DirectAccess Setup Wizard to configure DirectAccess, such as modifying DirectAccess Group Policy Objects directly or manually modifying the default policy settings on the server or client, is not supported.
 These modifications may result in an unusable configuration.

-When a DirectAccess server is configured with the Getting Started Wizard, the server uses KerbProxy authentication for computer and user authentication.
-As such, the Getting Started Wizard should be used only for single-site deployments that run only Windows 8 or Windows 8.1 clients.
-Consider the following issues when you are planning to configure DirectAccess:
+When you configure a DirectAccess server with the Getting Started Wizard, the DirectAccess server is automatically configured to use KerbProxy authentication for computer and user authentication.
+Because of this, you should only use the Getting Started Wizard for single-site deployments where only Windows 8.1 or Windows 8 clients are deployed.

-Load balancing (by using an external load balancer or Windows Load
+Load balancing by using either an external load balancer or Windows Load

-Two-factor authentication where smart cards or a one-time password are needed in the deployment
+Two-factor authentication where smart cards or a one-time password (OTP) are required

-The following deployment plans are not supported if you configure KerbProxy authentication:
+The following deployment plans are not supported if you enable KerbProxy authentication:

 ISATAP is a transition technology that provides IPv6 connectivity in IPv4-only corporate networks.
 It is limited to small- and medium-sized organizations with a single DirectAccess server deployment, and it allows remote management of DirectAccess clients.
 If ISATAP is deployedin a multisite, load balancing, or multidomain environment, you must remove it or move it to a native IPv6 deployment before you configure DirectAccess.